jsdelivrbot/tutorial/docs/9-comps/9-comps.md

 - You can't delete the active (selected) project (Administration-Projects), which likely means the last/only project can't be deleted.
 - CA allows to create instances on DO with automatic install of CA SSH key.
 - CA theme fonts are crisper (on Retina like I have).
+- Codiad doesn't have a top menu or icon bar.